himazin-tokyo/himazin-tokyo/README.md

 ### * Youtube
 *[Yuki Youtube(sui-han-ki ver.)](https://github.com)*

-yuki youtube is on of the youtube proxy.It is so useful.(I wasn't make it.I Imported.)
+yuki youtube is one of the youtube proxy.It is so useful.(I wasn't make it.I Imported.)

 ### * Game